Zowie0122/p_pocker_back/README.md

 ## Customization

-Under root folder, there is a file called cardDeck.js where you can set up your vote options.
+Under root folder, there is a file called cardDeck.js where you can set up your own vote options.